 If you're having difficulties uploading your abstract, please email it to ResearchSymposium@dmu.edu and include your mentor's name and email address, your program, if you're an undergraduate or graduate student, and your expected year of graduation.

-The 2020 DMU Research Symposium is going virtual!
 All students and faculty are encouraged to develop research projects to be presented at the Symposium.
-Awards will be given to the winning presenting author(s) (students and residents only) with the best quality poster and oral presentation.
+Awards will be given to the winning presenting author(s) (students, residents, and postdocs only) with the best quality poster and oral presentation.

-- Poster and oral presentation recording submission to the DMU Office of Research: Friday, November 13
+- Poster and Video Submission to the DMU Office of Research: Monday, November 8, 2021

 Lightning Oral Presentations